 If you’re looking for a way to fly within the United States or to a handful of destinations in Central America, Canada or the Caribbean for cheap, it would be difficult to find an airline that consistently offers better value than Frontier Airlines.
 This discount carrier promises “Low Fares Done Right,” and it even has a special membership program, Discount Den, for additional savings and perks.

-But Frontier can still help you save hundreds of dollars compared to other airline fares, so it’s worth checking out even if you do have to pay for some items separately when you fly.
-This is especially true if you’re a frequent flyer who can save money with cheap fares and earn airline miles throughout the year.
+Like other carriers with low-priced flights, Frontier doesn’t include a lot of extras in its basic fare.
+You may have to pay more for things like carry-ons, checked baggage and seat selections.
+But Frontier can still help you save hundreds of dollars compared to other airline fares, so it’s worth checking out even if you have to pay for some items separately when you fly.
+This is especially true if you’re a frequent flyer who’s looking to save money with cheap fares and earn airline miles throughout the year.

 How to earn Frontier Miles

 You can earn Frontier Airline miles through a few different methods, and you can utilize multiple strategies to earn more miles for free flights.
 Here are the main ways to earn miles in this program:

 Flying with Frontier

 Many airlines have confusing rules that dictate how you accumulate miles.
 Frontier Airlines keeps it simple: You can earn 1X mile for each mile you fly, regardless of the ticket price.
 This practice ensures you won’t earn fewer miles just because you purchased your flight on sale.